tannerrj/crossfire-code-reports/README.md

 ### GitStats

-I am using a forked version of [GitStats](https://github.com/tannerrj/gitstats)
+I am using a forked version of [GitStats](https://github.com/tannerrj/gitstats) and a forked version of [GitLog](https://github.com/tannerrj/git-log-html)

 The scripts also require a local copy of the code repo.
 For instance: